mixelpixel/The-C-Programming-Language/README.md

 ```
     for (initialization prior to loop; test condition controls loop; incremental step after loop body action)
         action; /* for loop body. after the pre-test condition test or an incremental step, condition
-                   is re-evaluated and repeated or exited if test condition not satisfied */
+                   is re-evaluated and the action repeated or exited if test condition not satisfied */
 ```
 Note: "...the grammatical rules of C require that a for statement have a body.
 The isolated semicolon, called a null statement, is there to satisfy that requirement.
 We put it on a separate line to make it visible." e.g.
 ```